Astarion

 Astarion Ancunín is a fictional character from Larian Studios' Baldur's Gate video game series, which is based on the tabletop fantasy role-playing system of Dungeons & Dragons and set in the Forgotten Realms.
 Making his first appearance in 2023's Baldur's Gate 3, Astarion can serve as the game's primary protagonist or as a recruitable party member.
 He is a rogue, specializing in stealth, lockpicking, and sneak attacks.
 In the game, Astarion is kidnapped alongside several other party members and infected with an Illithid parasite and must search for a way to cure himself.
 Early in the story, he is revealed to be a vampire spawn, and his personal quest focuses on evading and hunting down his former master, Cazador Szarr.

-Reception to Astarion has been universally positive.
-When he was initially encountered during Baldur's Gate 3s early access period, he quickly became a fan-favorite.
+When Astarion was initially encountered during Baldur's Gate 3s early access period, he quickly became a fan-favorite.
 His prominence on the game's box art and his major role in subsequent trailers and marketing made this evident.
 He also earned critical praise for his dry, sassy characterization, intriguing backstory, and sex appeal.
 Astarion is voiced and performed by the English actor Neil Newbon, who has also received praise, winning several awards for his performance, including the 2023 Golden Joystick Award for Best Supporting Performer, and Best Performance at the 2023 Game Awards.